isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ```
 $ ls
 ```
-The result should be a list of files in the current directory.
+The result should be a list of files in the current directory (or folder).

-If you're running Windows, we have two options:
+If you're running Windows, you have two options:
 - find and run the equivalent command to bash for Command (CMD) shell
-- install bash to run commands as you would do in linux or macOS.
+- install ***bash*** to run commands as you would do in linux or macOS.

 Bash can be installed as a part of [Git installation](https://git-scm.com/download/win).
-At the installation steps, make sure to select the following options:
+At the installation steps of Git, make sure to select the following options:
 - 5th installation screen, **Adjust your PATH environment**, leave **“Git from the command line and also from 3rd party software”**
 - 8th installation screen, **Configuring the line ending conversions**, leave **“Git from the command line and also from 3rd party software”**
 - 9th installation screen, **Configuring the terminal emulator to use with Git Bash**, select **“Use Windows’ default console window”**